-The MHP QA Unit and the CORs are responsible for monitoring and evaluating compliance with cultural competence standards as outlined in the County's Cultural Competence Plan and with State and Federal requirements.
-The QA Unit and the CORs utilize both the medical record review http://www.sandiegocounty.gov/hhsa/programs/bhs/technical_resource_library.html The CC Plan Component Guidelines are as follows:
+The BHP QA Unit and the CORs are responsible for monitoring and evaluating compliance with cultural competence standards as outlined in the County's Cultural Competence Plan and with State and Federal requirements.
+The QA Unit and the CORs utilize both the medical record review and the annual Contract Review to monitor providers regarding cultural competence.
+In addition, provision of/usage of the tools listed below is now cultural competence requirement: